-The Department of Labor has issued new proposed rulemaking concerning the appropriate salary threshold for determining whether an employee may be classified as exempt from FLSA overtime requirements.
-Under the proposed rules, employees must make at least US\$35,508 per year (US\$679 per week) - up from US\$23,660 per year (US\$455 per week) - to qualify for 'white collar' exemptions.
-Additionally, employees must make at least US\$147,414 per year with at least US\$697 per week paid on a salary basis (up from US\$100,000 per year) - to qualify for the 'highly compensated employee' exemption.
-The new rule, if implemented, will not automatically adjust these thresholds from year to year.
-The Obama administration implemented similar rules in 2016 that have been the subject of an ongoing injunction.
-The new rules will supplant the Obama administration rules.
+From 1 January 2020, the salary threshold for determining whether an employee may be classified as exempt from FLSA overtime requirements now requires that employees must make at least US\$35,568 per year (US\$684 per week) - up from US\$23,660 per year (US\$455 per week) - to qualify for 'white collar' exemptions.
+Additionally, employees must make at least US\$107,432 per year with at least US\$684 per week paid on a salary basis - up from US\$100,000 per year - to qualify for the 'highly compensated employee' exemption.
+The new updates also reaffirmed the Department of Labor's intent to update the earnings thresholds more regularly in the future.